iNEXT.3D

 The following commands returns the observed and asymptotic taxonomic

-diversity (‘TD’) for the Brazil_rainforest_abun_data
+diversity (‘TD’) for the Brazil_rainforest_abun_data, along

 with its confidence interval for diversity order q between 0 to 2.
 Here